infil00p/cordova-crosswalk-engine/README.md

 Makes your Cordova application use the [Crosswalk WebView](https://crosswalk-project.org/) instead of the System WebView.
 Requires cordova-android 4.0 or greater.

+## Benefits

+Capabilities: such as WebRTC, WebAudio, and Accelerated 2D Canvas Performance improvements
+Consistent user experience and reduced testing effort across Android devices

+## Drawbacks

+Increased memory footprint
+An overhead of ~30MB (as reported by the RSS column of ps) Unlike the system WebVew, Crosswalk resources are not shareable between applications Increased APK size (about 17MB)
+Increased size on disk when installed (about 50MB) Crosswalk Webview does not auto-update
+You have to manually upgrade and re-publish your app to take advantage of any Crosswalk performance improvements

 ### Install

 The following directions are for cordova-cli (most people).
 Alternatively you can use the [Android platform scripts workflow](PlatformScriptsWorkflow.md).